yingfeng916/ETL-project/README.md

 For this ETL project, we’ve used the trending youtube video statistics dataset from kaggle that provide daily statistics for the top trending videos on Youtube.
 The data was used to determine the top trending videos on the platform during the pandemic period.
 We noticed that the data provided in kaggle do not allow for category analysis as the information is provided in two separate sources.
 Therefore, we wanted to extract, transform and load these data in a way that allows for some kind of relational analysis.

-The potential use of the data is to identify
+The potential use of the data is to identify:

 - The categories of videos Canadians prefer to watch during the pandemic
 - The factors that affect the popularity of certain videos